MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-1-Statement-Organization-General-Information/subpart-B-Headquarters/subjectgroup-ECFR2a92d9e3c67b2c4-Program-Offices/section-1.42.md

 (25) Develops, promulgates, and amends regulations generally associated with the materials regulated by NMSS and for all security-related regulations that will be applied to licensees and holders of certificates of compliance issued by NMSS;

-(26) Leads, manages, and facilitates the following rulemaking activities:
+(26) Through a Center of Expertise, leads, manages and facilitates the following rulemaking activities:

 (i) Develops and implements policies and procedures for the review and publication of NRC rulemakings, and ensures compliance with the Regulatory Flexibility Act and the Congressional Review Act;